 Single Gas & Multi-gas Detectors | Fixed Point Gas Detection & Portable Gas Safety Applications | Industrial Locations & Hazardous Area Zones

 The Crowcon IRmax fixed gas detector is an infrared (IR) flammable gas detector which is designed is provide a rapid, fail-safe detection of methane, butane, propane and many other hydrocarbon gases and vapours.

-The IRmax fixed gas detector is compact, low power and reliable even in hot, cold, wet and saline environments making it an ideal fixed gas detector for offshore applications.
+IRmax fixed gas detection equipment is compact, low power and reliable even in hot, cold, wet and saline environments making it an ideal fixed gas detector for offshore applications.

-The IRmax gas detector offers the choices of a detector only, a local gas/status display, a remote gas/status display or non-intrusive calibration via an I.S calibration tool or hand-held HART communicator.
+The IRmax gas detector offers the choices of a detector only, a local gas/status display, a remote gas/status display or non-intrusive calibration via an intrinsically safe calibration tool or hand-held HART communicator.

 IRmax fixed gas detector consume less than 1W of power ensuring compatibility with a wide range of control systems and have a variety of installation options including wall mounted, pipe mounted and connected to an auxiliary junction box.

 The IRmax fixed gas detector is also water and dust resistant to IP66.

 Crowcon IRmax Fixed Gas Detector – Key Features